arrowsjs/arrows/README.md

 #### Try

-The try combinator is constructed with a *protected* arrow, a *success* arrow, and an *error handler*.
+The Try combinator is constructed with a *protected* arrow, a *success* arrow, and an *error handler*.
 If an exception is thrown within the protected arrow, then the error handler is executed.
 Otherwise, the protected and success arrows behave as if they were sequenced.

 If an error is thrown from within the success arrow, the error handler will **not** be invoked.
-For safety within the success arrow or the error handler, the arrow must be nested within another try combinator.
+For safety within the success arrow or the error handler, the arrow must be nested within another Try combinator.

 **TODO** - talk about required type of handler